Father Le Loutre's War: Dyking on riviere Au Lac

 Le Loutre and the Acadian refugees at Chignecto struggled to create dykes that would support the new communities that resulted from the Acadian Exodus.
 In the first winter (1749), the Acadians survived on rations waiting for the dykes to be built.
 Acadians from Minas were a constant support in providing provisions and labour on the dykes.
-In retaliation for the Acadian and Mi’kmaq Raid on Dartmouth (1751), the British raided Chignecto destroying the dykes and ruining hundreds of acres of crops.
+In retaliation for the Acadian and Mi'kmaq Raid on Dartmouth (1751), the British raided Chignecto destroying the dykes and ruining hundreds of acres of crops.
 Acadians began to defect from the exodus and made application to return to the British colony.
 Le Loutre immediately sought help from Quebec and then France to support re-building dykes in the area.
 He returned with success in May 1753 and work began on the grand dyking project on riviere Au Lac (present day Aulac River, New Brunswick).
 At this time, there were 2000 Acadians and about 300 Mi'kmaq encamped near-by.

 By the summer of 1754, Le Loutre's amazing engineering feats manifested themselves on the great sweeping marshlands of the isthmus; he now had in his workforce and within a forty-eight-hour marching radius about 1400 to 1500 Acadian men.
 Nearby at Baie Verte there was a summer encampment of about 400 natives that would have been one of the largest concentrations of Native people in the Atlantic region at the time.
 Altogether, he had a substantial fighting force capable of defending itself against anything the Nova Scotia Government might have mustered at the time.
-Unfortunately, that year storm tides broke through the main cross-dike of the large-scale reclamation project, destroying nearly everything the Acadians had accomplished in several months of intense work.
+That year storm tides broke through the main cross-dike of the large-scale reclamation project, destroying nearly everything the Acadians had accomplished in several months of intense work.
 Again some Acadians tried to defect to the British.